deweyapp/dewey/README.md

 # Bookmarks

-Bookmarks is a [Chrome browser application](https://chrome.google.com/webstore/detail/bookmarks/aahpfefkmihhdabllidnlipghcjgpkdm), which gives you an easy way to manage bookmarks and navigate through them.
+Bookmarks is a [Chrome Browser application](https://chrome.google.com/webstore/detail/bookmarks/aahpfefkmihhdabllidnlipghcjgpkdm), which gives you an easy way to manage bookmarks and navigate through them.

 After you start this application you can: